-Research: Heatwaves, droughts and floods among recent weather extremes linked to climate change13/12/2018 - by the Climate Centre at COP 24 in Katowice
+Research: Heatwaves, droughts and floods among recent weather extremes linked to climate change

 New research published on Monday, as the second week of UN climate talks in Poland got underway, shows “clear ties between today’s extremes and human causes” in both the developed and developing world.

 Droughts in the US Northern Plains and East Africa, floods in South America, China and Bangladesh, and heatwaves in China and the Mediterranean “were all made more likely by human-caused climate change”, according to a summary in the Bulletin of the American Meteorological Society (BAMS).